pietheinstrengholt/azure-ml-data-science-400/artifacts/environment-setup/lab01-setup.md

    ![In the Jupyter terminal window, the commands listed above are displayed.](media/jupyter-terminal.png "Import repository")

 5. Wait for the `clone` command to finish importing the repo.

+### Additional Lab Requirements

+The lab will create the following resources on the fly and thus we need to ensure necessary quota for the lab user.

+- AML compute cluster vm_size='Standard_DS12_v2', max_nodes=2
+- ACI container cpu_cores=3, memory_gb=15
+- AKS cluster Standard_D3_v2 (default is 3 nodes)